Get to Know Us

 Debra Harris

-Outreach & Event Coordinator
+Event and Outreach Coordinator

 I have worked at DARE for eight years.
 I did Data Entry for the first 4 years through Maturity Works and also became a volunteer member of the Behind the Walls Committee.
 I was eventually hired as Outreach & Recruitment Coordinator.